 Two new deaths from COVID-19 in Renfrew County

-The Renfrew County and District Health Unit is reporting two more deaths from COVID-19 in the area.
+The Renfrew County and District Health Unit is reporting two new deaths from COVID-19 in the region.

-An updated case summary looking at hospitalizations and outbreaks is expected to be released on Thursday.
+A new case summary update looking at hospitalizations and outbreaks in the area is expected to be released today.

+265g of marijuana seized at Collins Bay InstitutionCorrectional Service Canada says they seized contraband and unauthorized items at the Collins Bay Institution.

+Hunter Grant awarded 2022 Lifetime Business Achievement AwardThe Brockville and District Chamber of Commerce has announced Hunter Grant as the first of two recipients of the 2022 Lifetime Business Achievement Award.
+Grant is most prominently known as the decades long co-owner and co-publisher of the Brockville Recorder & Times newspaper.

 -